RESISTANCE ©2014 J.D. DANIELS

 circuit.
 The answer to the node voltages is

-Before going illustrating the idea above with a specific multi-node circuit, we need to make a remark about current and voltage sources.
+Before illustrating the idea above with a specific multi-node circuit, we need to make a remark about current and voltage sources.
 Current sources are straightforward for KCL: They contribute directly to a current going into or our of a node.
-A voltage source, if one of its ends contacts the reference node, then defines the voltage at the other node, and that node can be taken out of the KCL list.
+A voltage source where one of its ends contacts the reference node, then the other end contacts a node directly, with no series resistor... then that node can be taken out of the KCL list.
 If the voltage source is in parallel with a resistor, that resistor can be taken out of the circuit.
 (Why?)

 Otherwise you must convert voltage sources to current sources: